antonioscardace/antonioscardace/README.md

 * B.Sc. in Computer Science from the University of Catania, 110/110 cum laude.
 Nominated for a Merit Award
 * M.Sc. in Computer Science Student at the University of Catania
 * Member of the Scientific and Technical Committee for ITACPC (Italian ICPC) since 2023
-* Main interests: Medical Imaging, Software Engineering, and Infrastructure Engineering
+* Main interests: AI in Healthcare, Software Engineering, and Infrastructure Engineering

 <h1 align="center">Connect with me<br/> </h1>
 <p align="center">